nguyenjpus/linux/_posts/2025-09/2025-09-09-gdisk-&-testdisk.markdown

 - **GPT Structure**: GPT’s primary and backup tables enhance redundancy; corrupting both requires signature-based recovery.
 - **TestDisk for GPT**: Automatically detects partitions but may mark them `D` (deleted); verify and set to `P` for GPT primary partitions.
 - **gdisk Usage**: Effective for manual recovery (`r > b`) but requires kernel sync (`partprobe`/reboot).
+Did not see that gdisk was able to recover the corrupt system within this lesson.
-- **gdisk vs. TestDisk**: TestDisk is more automated and reliable for GPT recovery; gdisk offers precise control but may need additional steps.
+- **gdisk vs. TestDisk**: TestDisk is more automated and reliable for GPT recovery; gdisk offers precise control but may need additional steps (maybe??)
 - **Filesystem Choices**: XFS requires ≥300 MiB; ext4 suits smaller partitions.
 - **Loop Devices and Kernel**: Unmount before detaching; use `partprobe` or reboot for table updates.
 - **CompTIA Linux+ Skills**: Mastered GPT partitioning, recovery with TestDisk/gdisk, and troubleshooting kernel sync issues.

 ## Conclusion

-Scenario 3 demonstrated successful GPT recovery using TestDisk and gdisk.
-TestDisk’s automated recovery, with careful adjustment of partition types (`D` to `P`), proved effective, while gdisk required additional sync steps.
+This lesson demonstrated successful GPT recovery using TestDisk but not gdisk.
+TestDisk’s automated recovery, with careful adjustment of partition types (`D` to `P`), proved effective, while gdisk required additional sync steps (failed in this lesson).
 The experiment reinforced critical Linux disk management skills for the CompTIA Linux+ certification.